dergigi/boris/PWA_CHECKLIST.md

 ## Pre-Production

-- [ ] **Replace placeholder icons** with branded designs
+- [x] **Replace placeholder icons** with branded designs
-  - Create 192x192px and 512x512px icons
+  - ✅ 192x192px and 512x512px icons from boris-favicon.zip
-  - Create maskable variants with safe area padding
+  - ✅ Maskable variants (currently same as standard - can add padding if desired)
-  - Use [Maskable.app](https://maskable.app/) to test maskable icons
+  - Optional: Use [Maskable.app](https://maskable.app/) to test and refine maskable icons

 - [ ] **Test install flow**
   - [ ] Chrome/Edge on desktop